tableau/VizAlerts/docs/install_guide.md

 	- Copy the \config\vizalerts.yaml file from your *current* VizAlerts folder *over* the same file in the *new* VizAlerts folder
 		- No significant changes were made to this file, so it will work just fine the way it is
 	- If you're using SSL to connect to Tableau Server, and have a certificate file you're storing in the VizAlerts folder, make sure it's copied to the new location
-	- If you've or have referenced any other files for passwords or anything else, make sure they're copied as well.
+	- If you've referenced any other files for passwords or anything else, make sure they're copied as well.
 <br><br>
 6. In Task Scheduler, disable the existing VizAlerts scheduled task.

 7. <font color='red'>**VizAlerts outage begins**</font>

+8. If you didn't already publish the new version of VizAlertsConfig, publish it now, ensuring that you embed the password when you publish it!

-8. Rename folders
+9. Rename folders
 	- Rename the existing VizAlerts folder with something like "-old" at the end of it
 	- Rename the new VizAlerts folder whatever the old one was called
 <br><br>
-9. **Optional**: Update Scheduled Task
+10. **Optional**: Update Scheduled Task
 	- There are two options for upgrading to 2.1.0: Continue to use the raw Python scripts, or start using the compiled executuable (.exe) file instead
 		- **Benefits of Python**: Can make on-the-fly changes if an urgent fix is required, or customization is needed.
 		- **Benefits of Executable**: No need to keep Python and modules installed and up-to-date.
 	- If you want to run the Executable version, change your Scheduled Task to point to the exe file for the "Program/Script" setting.
 Keep the "Start In" value, but remove the "Add arguments" value so that it is blank.
 	- If you want to continue with the Python version, make no changes to the scheduled task.
+	- If using the Python version, make sure to upgrade the Twilio library by running the command 'pip uninstall twilio' then 'pip install twilio'
 <br><br>
-10. Testing
+11. Testing
 	- Open a command prompt, navigate to the VizAlerts folder, and execute VizAlerts one time.
 Ensure it runs properly, and review the logs if there are any errors.
 	- Test a single alert by adding a test\_alert comment to a viz, and then run it again in the command prompt, again ensuring that no errors are logged.
 <br><br>
-11. **Optional**: If you want to ensure that no alerts were skipped during the upgrade, copy the \ops\vizalerts.state file from the -old VizAlerts folder to the current one.
+12. **Optional**: If you want to ensure that no alerts were skipped during the upgrade, copy the \ops\vizalerts.state file from the -old VizAlerts folder to the current one.

-12. In Task Scheduler, enable the VizAlerts task
+13. In Task Scheduler, enable the VizAlerts task

-13. <font color='green'>**VizAlerts outage ends**</font>
+14. <font color='green'>**VizAlerts outage ends**</font>

-14. Update Published content
+15. Update Published content
-	- Publish \demo\VizAlertsStarter.twbx to Tableau Server, with permissions being open to All Users.
+	- Publish \demo\VizAlertsDemo.twb to Tableau Server, with permissions being open to All Users.
 This is a starter workbook that replaces the old \demo\VizAlerts.tdsx published data source.
 	- Identify any workbooks referencing the old VizAlerts published data source on Tableau Server and ensure that the authors update their workbooks so that they no longer depend on it.
 Then, delete the data source.
 <br><br>
-15. Notify your users!
+16. Notify your users!
 Mention the new starter workbook!

-16. Remove the -old VizAlerts folder and any backups you made, whenever you feel comfortable
+17. Remove the -old VizAlerts folder and any backups you made, whenever you feel comfortable

 Installation Prerequisites <a id="installation-prerequisites"></a>